irisraine/guild-manager-bot/README.md

 - `&static_banner` - turn off dynamic banner.
 - `&toggle_gif_limits` - turn on/off gif images limitation function.

+## Extensions

+The bot can obtain additional functionality via using extensions located in the `cogs` folder.
+To activate or deactivate them use the command `&toggle_extensions`.
+Currently, the bot includes single extension that give you an ability to post messages through the bot to a general discussion channel, with its ID specified in the environment variables.
+To call the menu for sending messages, use the `&say` command.

 ## Limitations

 it is important to note that this bot has certain limitations due to the nature of image analysis.
 The process of analyzing